Sir John Lauder, 1st Baronet: Merchant career and estates

 Lauder, mentioned in his mother's Testament, became a highly successful merchant-burgess in Edinburgh, being admitted as a Burgess on 23 November 1636.
-He served as Treasurer of the City of Edinburgh in 1652, and as bailie from 1657 to 1661.
+He served as Treasurer of the City of Edinburgh Council in 1652, and as bailie from 1657 to 1661.
 He purchased (before 1672) the estate of Newington, Edinburgh, and subsequently (10 June 1681) the lands of Woodhead and Templehall, which along with others in Edinburghshire and Haddingtonshire, were erected by Crown charter into the feudal barony of Fountainhall on 13 August 1681.
 He later purchased the lands of Idingtoun (now Edington) near Chirnside, Berwickshire, from his third father-in-law, George Ramsay of Idingtoun.

 Marriages

 Lauder married three times: (1) 20 November 1639, at Edinburgh, Margaret (1618–1643) daughter of James Speirs by his wife Catherine née Curie; (2) 17 July 1643 at Edinburgh, Isabel (27 July 1628 – 2 February 1669), daughter of Alexander Ellis of Mortonhall and Stanhopmilnes by his wife Elisabeth, daughter of Nicol Edward, Dean of Guild in Edinburgh; (3) 15 February 1670, Margaret, daughter of George Ramsay of Idingtoun (of the Dalhousie family), by his wife Margaret Seton.
 After Lauder's death his widow married William Cunninghame, younger of Brounhill, sometime Provost of Ayr.